hpssjellis/deeplearnjs-javascript-examples/Unordered-javascript-examples/deeplearnjs-examples/mymodel2/README.md

-Version 2 of the mymodel.html  Easiest MNIST
+Version 2 of the mymodel.html  titled "Easiest MNIST Javascript Model"

 The actual webpage for this version is at